 Why Upgrading Technology in Businesses Matters Now More Than Ever

 Periods of great disruption often have a way of presenting opportunities to companies willing to make the right investments in the future.
 That’s been especially true of the COVID-19 pandemic, which demonstrated that many organizations are, in fact, capable of implementing rapid and sweeping technology changes when they prioritize such initiatives.
-A recent survey of executives by McKinsey found that companies implemented significant digital transformations 20 to 25 times faster than expected throughout 2020, largely due to urgency and the removal of longstanding roadblocks.
+A survey of executives by McKinsey found that companies implemented significant digital transformations 20 to 25 times faster than expected, largely due to urgency and the removal of longstanding roadblocks.

 By undertaking major technology upgrades now, businesses can position themselves for future success before a new status quo settles in to stifle change.
-Developers would do well to focus their attention on a few potential areas where their applications could support these transformation efforts.
+Companies would do well to focus their attention on a few potential areas where their applications could support digital transformation efforts with just a bit of customization.

 The Great Remote Migration